greggman/HappyFunTimes/docs/unity/multi-machine.md

 left side you'd be send to `game0`. `--num-games` determines when to wrap around so in the above example with `--num-games=3` if you're on `game2` and go off the right you'll be sent to `game0`.

-Of course in your own game you could put up a dialog box or something and ask for an ID but most people running multiple machine games are probably doing so in a setting they want to automate and so using the command line seems like the best way.
+Of course in your own game you'd make up your own IDs.
+Maybe you want to make a 20 screen game where some games are above and some below and some to the left in a maze of screens.
+You'd just program your game to know which ID to jump to when you want to send the player to another game.
+You'd use the id to choose a level/scene/stage.

+Of course you could make some kind of GUI to choose the ID but if you're really going to make a mutli-screen game you're probably going to want to set it up so that it runs automatically instead of having to go to each machine and set options every time

 ## How it works